COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Acknowledgment

 \section{Acknowledgment}

-This work was supported by a grant from the Stanford Human-Centered AI Institute (HAI), a Vannevar Bush Faculty Fellowship, and a gift by the Amazon AWS ML Research Awards.
-We would like to thank Adam Harley and other colleagues from the Stanford Geometric Computation Group for valuable discussion and constructive feedback.
+This work was supported by a grant from the Stanford Human-Centered AI Institute (HAI), a Vannevar Bush Faculty Fellowship, an NVIDIA Graduate Fellowship, and the Swiss National Science Foundation under grant number P500PT 206946.
+We would like to thank colleagues from the Stanford Geometric Computation Group for valuable discussion and constructive feedback.